daniel-sunyou-li/TTTT_TMVA_DNN/README.md

 - `--include-unstarted` (optional): Include unstarted jobs when compiling list of jobs to resubmit.
 - `-p num_processes` (optional): Specify how many processes should be used to submit jobs in parallel.
 Default 2.
 - `-n num_seeds` (optional): How many seeds to submit.
 Only meaningful in *submit* mode.
 Default 500.
+- `--test` (optional): Submit *only one* job to Condor.
+Useful for testing whether the submission system is working.
+Only in *submit* mode.
 - `-c correlation_percent` (optional): The percentage correlation between two variables necessary for them to count as highly correlated.
 Default 80.
 - `-l varlist` (optional):  The variables to use when submitting jobs.
 Only meaningful in *submit* mode.
   - `varlist` can either be `all` to use the default list of 76 variables, or a path to a file which contains a sorted list of variable names, one per line.